bparanj/crystal/electronics/experiments/queue/second-order-circuit.md

+PENDING

+Compare this experiment to the LC resonant experiment in falstad.
+Is this the same?

 experiment to demonstrate resonance in electronics is the LC circuit (inductor-capacitor circuit).

 An LC circuit, also known as a resonant or tank circuit, consists of an inductor (L) and a capacitor (C) connected together.
 It can store and transfer energy between the inductor and capacitor, creating oscillations at a specific resonant frequency.